Cyber Heist: Plot

-Behind the computer screens lies a mysterious web jungle displaying full of fiber optics and data, which is a fantastical space carrying technology and viruses at the same time.
+Behind the computer screens lies a mysterious web jungle displaying full of fiber optics and data, which is a fantastical space carrying useful technology and malicious viruses at the same time.

-Hackers release a virus to the web and unleashes a large scale cyber attack.
-Fortunately, cyber security engineer and IT whiz, Cheuk Ka-chun (Aaron Kwok) uses a firewall he developed to resolve the crisis.
-Unbeknownst to Ka-chun, the mastermind behind this virus spread is his superior, Chan Ming-chi (Gordon Lam) and Ka-chun also falls victim into a money laundering conspiracy as a result.
+Hackers release a virus to the web, unleashing a large scale cyber attack.
+Fortunately, cyber security engineer and IT whiz, Kelvin Cheuk (Aaron Kwok) uses a firewall he developed called Firewall X to resolve the crisis.
+Unbeknownst to Kelvin, the mastermind behind this virus spread is his superior, Kenneth Chan (Gordon Lam) and Kelvin also is framed into a money laundering conspiracy as a result.

-To prove his innocence, Ka-chun engages in a fierce battle with Ming-chi.
-Ka-chun secretly develops an AI programme application super virus and sets foot into dangerous grounds to ambush and attack the hackers and swears to find evidence of Ming-chi's crimes.
-At the same time, Ming-chi also commands the hackers to steal Ka-chun's password-cracking software setting off a network technology crisis potentially and kidnap Ka-chun's daughter, Po-yee, while also threatening his wife, Wing-shan (Megan Lai).
-Ka-chun is pressured as the lives of his family are being threatened.
-Making matters worse, his AI super virus loses control and swiftly finds its way entering every computer in Hong Kong, leading to a public panic, and Ka-chun faces the challenge of reviving the city's network and rescuing his family from danger between life and death.
+To prove his innocence, Kelvin engages in a fierce battle with Kenneth.
+Kelvin secretly develops an AI programme application super virus and sets foot into dangerous grounds to ambush and attack the hackers and swears to find evidence of Kenneth's crimes.
+At the same time, Kenneth also commands the hackers to steal Kelvin's password-cracking software setting off a network technology crisis potentially and kidnap Kelvin's daughter, Bowie, while also threatening his wife, Sandy (Megan Lai).
+Kelvin is pressured as the lives of his family are being threatened.
+Making matters worse, his AI super virus loses control and swiftly finds its way entering every computer in Hong Kong, leading to a public panic, and Kelvin faces the challenge of reviving the city's network and rescuing his family from danger between life and death.